OSU-Bee-Lab/buzzdetect/documentation_firstTimeSetup.md

 3. Conda will create the `environment` subdirectory and install an environment with all required packages there.

 ### Confirm the environment works
+Activate the conda environment with `conda activate /fs/ess/PAS1063/buzzdetect/environment` (or, if you're already in the buzzdetect directory, just: `conda activate ./environment`.
+If everything installed correctly, you should receive no errors and should be able to see all of the specified dependencies when you run `conda list`.